Enichan/Pico8Platformer/README.md

 # Pico8Platformer
 A platformer sample written for the [Pico-8](https://www.lexaloffle.com/pico-8.php) fantasy console, includes slopes and jump buffering.

+Visit the Pico-8 Forums for the [playable cartridge](https://www.lexaloffle.com/bbs/?tid=35821).

 **Features:**
 * Movement and jumping
 * Collision checking and resolution